 Quidi Vidi Village Plantation serves as a craft enterprise incubator and is a major St. John’s hub for creative activity.

-This beautiful building sits atop a wharf and designed to reflect the fishing stages and fish plants that occupied the site since the 1600s.
-Housed on its upper level are several artists’ studios where you will meet passionate artisans in their creative element.
+This beautiful building, sitting atop a wharf, was designed to reflect the fishing stages and fish plants that occupied the site since the 1600s.
+Housed on its upper level are several artist studios where you will meet passionate artisans in their creative element.

+Artistic mediums here are a diverse range from textiles to ceramic and print-making to handmade soaps, nothing short of inspirational.
 Say hello, get to know their process and see all the hard work and unique methods that go into the crafting of their products.

 A visit here is a rare insight into how these innovative craftspeople create their one-of-a-kind works.
 The artisans are amazing and the shopping experience is outstanding, further enriched by the opportunity to chat with its makers.

-Quidi Vidi Battery
+Step Back In Time At Quidi Vidi Battery

-Quidi Vidi Battery was the longest-lived coastal battery, manned by British military personnel until British forces left Newfoundland in 1870.
-A true testament to its strategic importance.
+Quidi Vidi Battery represents an important period in Newfoundland history, one of twelve coastal military installations the British designed to protect St. John’s from an overland attack.
+It was also the longest-lived coastal battery, manned by British military personnel until British forces left Newfoundland in 1870, a true testament to its strategic importance.